 - Meanwhile, on a lightly floured surface, unfold pastry sheet.
 Using a small floured ghost-shaped cookie cutter, cut out 12 ghosts.
 Place on an ungreased baking sheet.
 Remove potpie from the oven; set aside and keep warm.
 Bake ghosts at 400° for 10 minutes or until puffy and golden brown.
-Place on top of potpie; serve immediately.
+Top each serving with a ghost; serve immediately.
 Yield: 12 servings.

 Reviews for Haunted Potpie